-Note: Changing this setting breaks the trust model with the existing clients, which results in failures to connect until redeployment.
+NOTE: Changing this setting breaks the trust model with the existing clients, which results in failures to connect until redeployment.
+Particularly, the MiCollab Client Deployment profile setting for TLS server.

+connect until redeployment.
 Particularly, the MiCollab Client Deployment profile setting for TLS server certificate validation must match the MBG setting, such as,